OFFICE OF THE SELECTBOARD

 Bidder and bid details were read.
 Below are the final total bids:

-- ATG Patriot, Westminster, VT; 2027
+- ATG Patriot, Westminster, VT;

 - Full quote price is pending 7-year warranty information

-- Allegiance Truck Centers, Jericho, VT; 2027 International HX520 $320,263
+- Allegiance Truck Centers, Jericho, VT

-- 5 year warranty $4,269; 7 year extended engine & after-treatment coverage $8,056
+- 5 year warranty $4,269; 5 year extended engine & after-treatment coverage $6,262

-- 5 year extended vehicle coverage $6,262; 7 year extended vehicle coverage $7,825
+- 7 year extended vehicle coverage $7,825

 - Delivery timing: February 2027

-- Trade-In offer: $33,500
+- Trade-In offer: $33,500.00

 Wheeler Road – Health and Junk complaint

 He noted that neighbors removed three dump‑truck loads of trash with the tenant’s consent.
-The tenant is not the property owner, and the owner has been unresponsive to repair requests despite receiving documentation.
+The tenant is not the property owner, and the owner has been unresponsive to repair requests despite receiving detailed photographic documentation.

 The Board reviewed jurisdictional responsibilities.
 Septic enforcement lies with the State.
 If the Health Officer determines the situation constitutes a public health hazard, the Selectboard will act as the local Board of Health, issue a health order, and forward documentation to the Vermont Department of Health.
 The Board also recommended that neighbors notify the State Game Warden due to bear activity linked to trash.